23 Hidden Costs of Buying a Home

 When the government charges a fee for documenting a change in ownership, it’s known as a transfer tax.

 Not all states collect transfer taxes, and they can range from a flat fee to a percentage of the home’s sale price.
-Looking for a transfer tax calculator on your county’s website can help you know if you need to pay one and how the cost is calculated.
+The transfer tax calculator on your county’s website can help you know if you need to pay one and how the cost is calculated.
 In some states, it is customary for sellers to pay this fee, but buyers might pay it in others.
 It could also be split evenly if negotiated in the purchase contract.

 “A real estate agent will actually come in handy here,” Helali advises.
 “They’ll be able to basically explain to a client, ‘Hey, if you buy in this county, at least you don’t have to pay transfer tax — but if you buy in the county across the street, you may have to pay transfer tax.’”